metal/metal.js/README.md

 Runs all tests once.

 #### test:coverage
-Runs all tests once, and opens the coverage html file on the default browser.
+Runs all tests once, and then opens the coverage html file on the default browser.

 #### test:browsers
 Runs all tests once, on the following browsers: Chrome, Firefox, Safari, IE9, IE10 and IE11.